 And if you are thinking about losing the online synchronization through a cloud because it is free, you’re wrong.
 You will have cloud support in not just one but up to five cloud services.
 Choose from Dropbox, GoogleDrive, One Drive, iCloud, and OwnCloud.
 So if you are a Google user or a Mac user, you can easily sync all your data conveniently.

 Here is the list of features of Enpass that makes it one of the best password managers today.
 Make sure to read them carefully so you can make the right decisions when you finally decide to choose your best password manager.

-If your workspace includes only desktop platforms, then the Enpass might be the perfect choice for you.
-But if you need the Android and iOS app versions, you might want to reconsider for the fee.
+If your workspace includes only desktop platforms, then Enpass might be the perfect choice for you.
+But if you need the Android and iOS app versions, you might want to reconsider the fee.
 But if you ask us, the Enpass is worth every penny since it is only a one-time fee package deal.

 The personalized approach is also something that can attract a lot of users.
 The fact that you are free to choose your cloud service and edit items regarding your data is very much a welcome feature.

 1password is another password manager I have picked.
 It is apt for iOS and Mac.
 For the Windows and Android users, 1password will not be a first choice for sure.
 On the other hand, the 1password extension works smoothly for many browsers.
 Edge, Chrome, Firefox, Brave, Safari, and some other browsers have 1password extension.
 Despite having an outdated version of the user interface and mobile and desktop app, 1password works smoothly with web browsers.
 Instead of the app, using its extension would be a wise idea for the Android and Windows users of 1password.

 Some unique features like fantastic two-factor authentication can remove sensitive data from the device, making it more popular.
 The deleted data can be retrieved later.